Pravargav/Amadeus/English/sentences.md

 -> He is trading his job for a life of enjoyment.

 -> I will join the meeting using just my mobile.

+-> He hasn’t been to the office for the last two months.